Updated March 27th, 2026

 Every golfer has played with golf clubs that just felt right.
 You were able to make your best swings consistently, the clubs felt good in your hands, and they made you a more confident golfer.
 But have you ever wondered what it is that gives golf clubs the right feel when you swing?
 This is where swing weight comes into play.

-Defining Swing Weight
+Defining Swing Weight in Golf

-Swing weight, simply put, is how heavy a golf club feels when you swing it.
+What is swing weight in golf?
+In simple terms, it is how heavy a golf club feels when you swing it.
 It is not a finite measurement and is not something measured in grams like the weight of a golf club’s shaft or grip.
 This measurement was invented in the 1920s to describe the dynamic feel of a golf club as the player swings it.

 Breaking it down further, swing weight aims to measure the distribution of weight across the golf club by accounting for four factors.
 The four factors that come into play when measuring swing weight are: